4.62 from 226 reviews

 6. Once the cookie layer has cooked, pour the condensed milk on top.
 Place back in oven and bake again for 10 minutes.

 7. Remove from oven and sprinkle with sea salt flakes.
-Let cool for about 30 minutes – 1 hour (if you can wait!).
+Let cool for at least 30 minutes – 1 hour (if you can wait!).

 8. Cut into bars and enjoy!